Plant Wildflowers On A Steep Bank Or Slope - No Need To Mow

 Erin, one of our long-time employees, is always up for experimenting and planting new varieties on her property in Northern Vermont.
 This spring, the Seed Man prepped a 4,000 square ft. sloped area on her property to plant a variety of wildflowers, including our Northeast Mix, Black Eyed Susans, Zinnias, Cosmos and more.
 The results were spectacular!
 This hard-to-reach sloped area is now bursting with wildflowers that require little water and maintenance.

 Mike used a tractor to dig up the existing grass, then rototilled the area to loosen the soil.
-Whenever you're planting wildflowers -- especially if it's in a hard-to-reach area like a slope -- soil preparation is key.
-Seeds requires good contact with the soil in order to germinate and the more prep you can do, the better.
+Whenever you're planting wildflowers, especially if it's in a hard-to-reach area like a slope, soil preparation is key.
+Seeds require good contact with the soil in order to germinate, and the more prep you can do, the better.

 As you can see by the photos below, the results were impressive throughout the season, starting at the end of July and lasting through September.
 Erin and her daughter Lily enjoyed the colorful blooms and had plenty to cut for bouquets.

-Our members, Dot and Pete Ramsdell, live in a famously beautiful spot near Cavendish Village, Vermont.
+Our customer, Dot and Pete Ramsdell, live in a famously beautiful spot near Cavendish Village, Vermont.
 There they have a charming log home with rolling lawns and mountain scenery, but there was one problem.
 The house sits on a hill, and just in front, the ground slopes toward a large lawn at an angle of 45 degrees.
 The slope made the view from the house beautiful, but as with all steep slopes, it made mowing difficult.
-So several years ago, the Ramsdells tried planting the slope, but as as Pete writes, "Weeds and grasses overtook our original plantings.
-It was time to reseed."
-They decided to try wildflower seeds on the sloping area, instead of grass.
+They wanted to plant flowers, but did not want to struggle with weeding and mowing around flower beds on the large, sloping space.
+They decided to try wildflowers!

 "This time, I knew preparation was key.
-In late fall, four years ago after mowing the original patch we applied Roundup to the whole area with our ATV sprayer attachment.
+In late fall, we applied Roundup to the whole area with our ATV sprayer attachment.
 In the spring we again applied Roundup to kill any remaining grass and weeds.
 Because of erosion concerns we did not rototill.
 Instead we lightly scratched the surface with a york rake, leaving the old roots intact, but providing a seed bed for new seeds.
-We hand-sowed the Northeastern Mixture as per your directions, and Mother nature took over from there.
+We hand-sowed the Northeast Wildflower Seed Mix as per your directions, and Mother nature took over from there.
 We have been told by many that the results are spectacular."